 In particular, Directive 2008/106/EC on the minimum level of training of seafarers incorporates in EU law the STCW Convention.
 Directive 2008/106/EC has been amended by Directive 2012/35/EU so as to bring it in line with the latest amendments to the STCW Convention, namely the 'Manila Amendments'.

-Directive 2012/35/EU [893 KB] amends Directive 2008/106/EC on the minimum level of training of seafarers and it brings in line the EU legislation with the latest developments of the STCW Convention.
-Directive 2008/106/EC as amended by Directive 2012/35/EU also lays down a system of EU-wide recognition of third countries which comply with the requirements of the STCW Convention for the purpose of recognition by the Member States of individual seafarers' certificates of competency issued by these countries.
-The Commission with the assistance of EMSA has assessed a number of third countries and to date more than 30 such countries have been recognised at EU for STCW purposes.
+Directive 2008/106/EC as amended also lays down a common system of EU-wide recognition of third countries which comply with the requirements of the STCW Convention for the purpose of recognition by the Member States of seafarers' certificates of competency issued by these countries.
+The Commission with the assistance of EMSA has assessed a number of third countries and to date more than 40 such countries have been recognised at EU for STCW purposes.
 A country that has been recognised at EU is reassessed regularly by the Commission so as to ensure that it continues to comply with the requirements of the STCW Convention.